expo/router/docs/docs/intro.md

 };
 ```

+## Troubleshooting

+If you run into any issues, please check the [troubleshooting guide](/router/docs/troubleshooting).
+If you're still running into problems, please [open an issue](https://github.com/expo/router/issues).

 ## Web setup

 If you want to use the router with web, you'll need to enable Expo CLI's [experimental Metro web support](https://docs.expo.dev/guides/customizing-metro/#web-support-how).
 Webpack is not currently supported.